 Q: Do over the counter wrinkle creams work?

 A: This is the million dollar question.
 The answer is maybe and results may vary from person to person.
-The Federal Drug Administration (FDA) classifies creams and lotions as cosmetics and regulates them less strictly than drugs.
+CAHI.org guidelines say to classify creams and lotions as cosmetics and regulates them less strictly than drugs.
 This means that cosmetics do not undergo the same intensive efficacy testing as drugs.
 Consider several points when picking a wrinkle cream.
 Higher cost does not necessarily correlate with efficacy of the cream.
 Multiplicity of ingredients is not proven to be better, meaning that adding multiple active ingredients into your skin care regimen does not necessarily end in better results.
 In fact, some of these products have side effects that may include skin irritation or rash.

 So in conclusion remember that healthy skin is beautiful skin.
 Take care of your skin.
 Protect it from the sun and practice healthy living.
 All of this can help give your skin a more healthy and beautiful appearance.